sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 *An example on quadruple rule-of-three.*

-[43](# "The word śālinī occurring in this stanza indicates the name of the metre in which the stanza is composed, at the same time that it means 'belonging to a house.'").
+43[^232].
 A household well, measuring 5, 8 and 3 *hastas* in breadth, length and height (from the bottom, respectively), contain 6 *vāhas* of water; O you, who are learned, give out how much (water) 9 wells, (each being) 7 *hastas* in breadth, 60 in length and 5 in height (from the bottom, will contain).

+[^232]: "The word śālinī occurring in this stanza indicates the name of the metre in which the stanza is composed, at the same time that it means 'belonging to a house.'"

 **Thus ends the fourth subject of treatment known as Rule-of-three in Sārasaṅgraha which is a work on arithmetic by Mahāvīrācārya.**